foundriesio/docs/source/user-guide/submodule/submodule.rst

    Action Token

-Create the ``.github/workflows/source-fio-update.yml`` inside your GitHub application repo.
+Create ``.github/workflows/source-fio-update.yml`` inside your GitHub application repo.
 Follow the example below and make sure you update ``<FACTORY_NAME>`` with your Factory, and ``<SUBMODULE_FOLDER>`` with your submodule folder.

 .. prompt:: bash host:~$, auto